14 Top-Rated Attractions & Things to Do in Boca Raton, FL

 A few interesting memorials reside at the lighthouse: the Barefoot Mailman Statue, which commemorates the lives of letter carriers who traipsed barefoot across over 40 miles of beaches between Palm Beach and Miami.
 A flagpole, fog bell, and plaque are also at the site, memorializing those who kept the light for so many years.
 There's also a small museum on the grounds.

-Insider's tip: The State of Florida Lighthouse Day happens in early April.
-Shuttle boats leave from Sands Dock on the hour from 9 to 3.
+Insider's tip: The State of Florida Lighthouse Day happens in April.
+Shuttle boats leave from Sands Dock on the hour from 9am to 3pm.
 Other tours are operated monthly.
 Check the website for details.

-Address: Hillsboro Inlet Park A1A at 2700 North Ocean Boulevard, Pompano Beach
+Address: Hillsboro Inlet Park A1A at 2700 North Ocean Boulevard, Pompano Beach, Florida

 Official site: http://hillsborolighthouse.org/